Search and Spotlight

 Use system APIs to enable fine-grained textual searching.
 The system-provided APIs support phrase-based searching, prefix/suffix/substring searching, Boolean searching, summarization, relevance ranking, and more.
 For developer guidance, see Search Kit.

 Let people save searches whenever possible.
 Users appreciate being able to perform specific searches again, especially if they spent time defining (and refining) useful criteria.

 A Find window is a nonmodal dialog used to search for content within a document.
-A Find window lets the user specify search criteria, including an item to search for and options for narrowing the scope of the search.
-Options when performing a text-based search, for example, might include whole word and case matching.
+A Find window lets people specify search criteria, including an item to search for and options for narrowing the scope of the search.
+Options when performing a text-based search, for example, might include whole-word and case-matching searches.
 The Find window is typically displayed by choosing a Find menu item in the Edit menu (or pressing its equivalent keyboard shortcut).
 See Edit Menu.

 If your app is document-based, consider implementing a Find window.
 Most document-based apps include Find windows, and users are accustomed to looking for and using them.

 Offer find and replace functionality.
 While searching is great for locating content, it’s not ideal when a user has to manually change each found result.
 If a search feature is accompanied by a replace feature, the user can automatically change all found results in a single step.

 Consider letting people perform multi-document find operations.
 In an app that lets people edit multiple documents at once, the ability to perform a global search—and replace too, if applicable—across all open documents can be a valuable time-saving feature.

 Document searching is important, but not all apps are document-based.
 For example, some apps present content-rich views—like a presentation in Keynote—that can be overwhelming when they're extensive.
 Users may appreciate the ability to filter these types of views to quickly find specific items.